 * Top 20 Music Video Directors Worldwide (Rolling Stone Book of Rock Video, 1984)

 * Winner at The Mill Valley Film Festival (1988)

 * Winner at the Chicago International Film Festival, the Montreal International Film Festival, the Sinking Creek Film Festival, and the CyberArts Festival in Los Angeles (1991).

 * Official Selections at the Big Apple 2007 Film Festival, and the Nevada City Film Festival (2008).

 Joe's work has been broadcast on Network and Cable television across America, Europe and Japan, and has shown at the Cannes Film Festival.
-He has also exhibited internationally in galleries and major museums including: The Guggenheim Museum (New York City), The Whitney Museum of American Art (National Tour), The Laforet Museum (Tokyo), The Museum of Modern Art (Paris), and The New Museum of Contemporary Art (New York City).
+He has also exhibited internationally in galleries and major museums including: The Guggenheim Museum (New York City), The Museum of Modern Art (MoMA), The Whitney Museum of American Art (National Tour), The Museum of Modern Art (New York City), The Laforet Museum (Tokyo), The Museum of Modern Art (Paris), and The New Museum of Contemporary Art (New York City).

-Joe's humor book, "The Official Alien Abductee's Handbook", was published by Andrews and McMeel in 1997.
+Joe's humor book, "The Official Alien Abductee's Handbook,"was published by Andrews and McMeel in 1997.
 Author and Futurist Robert Anton Wilson called it: "The funniest book I've read since the Warren Report."
-He wrote, recorded and performed an alien song with the legendary Jeff Buckley.
+Joe wrote, recorded and performed an alien song with the legendary Jeff Buckley.

-Joe is the author of five feature film screenplays, including one optioned by veteran producer Ben Barenholtz (Executive Producer of Barton Fink, Miller's Crossing, Georgia, and Requiem for a Dream.)
+Joe is the author of several feature film screenplays, including one optioned by veteran producer Ben Barenholtz (Executive Producer of Barton Fink, Miller's Crossing, Georgia, and Requiem for a Dream.)